ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 </table>

-Another thing that annoys me more than it should is the ridiculous detection previews that seemingly all apps incorporate by now:
+Another thing that annoys me more than it should is the ridiculous detection previews that seemingly every app includes these days:

 <table>
   <tr>